 The dimensions are of the actual artwork are 21cmx28cmx1cm.

 The story behind Orange flowersContemporary artists often think in terms of ideas and radical experimentation for their art; rather than just being merely decorative and beautiful.
 In their pursuit of being seen as part of the avant-garde, they lose the respect of a great deal of the public.
 Most often, the sort of paintings that the general public want is as simple as – flowers!

-Bert spent a lot of time painting this rather small painting of these bright orange flowers – 48 hours to be exact.
+I spent a lot of time painting this rather small painting of these bright orange flowers – 48 hours to be exact.
 Photorealism isn’t easy to do.
 It is quite surprising what makes an image hard to do.
-It can be the colours, scale of the image, or the surfeit of details.
+It can be the colors, scale of the image, or the surfeit of details.
 This painting was all three.

-Apparently these flowers are commonly known as ‘orange pigface’, or their proper name is ‘Lampranthus aurantiacus‘
+These flowers are commonly known as ‘orange pigface,’ or their proper name is ‘Lampranthus aurantiacus.’

 |Dimensions||1 × 21 × 28 cm|